kewalaka/passwords/README.md

 ConvertFrom-SecureString $password | out-file .\mypassword.txt
 ```

 The resulting password  is tied to your user profile **on the machine you used to create the password** - only by using the same machine + your same user account will you be able to decrypt the password successfully.
-This is provided by [Window's Data Protection API (DPAPI)](https://en.wikipedia.org/wiki/Data_Protection_API).
+This is provided by [Windows Data Protection API (DPAPI)](https://en.wikipedia.org/wiki/Data_Protection_API).

 If you inspect the contents of mypassword.txt, it will look something like this (yours will be different, because it will be created for your user on your machine)